Super Bowl XXXVII halftime show: Synopsis

 Twain began the show by singing her song "Man!
 I Feel Like a Woman!".
-She next performed her song "Up!".
+She next performed her song "Up!" which was new at the time.
 During part of the latter song, she walked down stairs to leave the stage and stand amongst the crowd on the field.
 After returning to the stage, Twain got on a lift that then elevated her as fireworks were launched.

 No Doubt then sang their hit "Just a Girl" with lead singer Gwen Stefani ad-libbing lines like "I'm just a girl at the Super Bowl!"

 The show concluded with Sting performing "Message in a Bottle", with Stefani joining in midway through.